-2017-2018 Community Engagement in Deafness and Autism Research (CEDAR) (Co-Organizer) University of Connecticut Humanities Institute Public Discourse Project.
-Organizer: Dr. Inge- Marie Eigsti 2015 UConn Sign Fest (Co-Organizer, Dr. Diane Lillo-Martin, Linguistics) Organized a one-day mini-conference highlighting a range of research with sign languages.
+2017-2018 Community Engagement in Deafness and Autism Research (CEDAR) (Co-Organizer, with Drs.
+I-M. Eigsti & D. Lillo-Martin) Supported by the UConn Humanities Institute Public Discourse Project and the Connecticut Institute for the Brain and Cognitive Sciences.
+2015 UConn Sign Fest (Co-Organizer, Dr. Diane Lillo-Martin, Linguistics) Organized a one-day mini-conference highlighting a range of research with sign languages.
 Half of the presentations were given by Deaf scholars.
 Attendance 50.
 2014-2016 Expression, Communication, and the Origins of Meaning (ECOM) Research Group (Dr. Dorit Bar-On and Dr. Mitchell Green (Philosophy), Directors) 2013-2014 Language Evolution and Emergence Reading Group (with Russell Richie, graduate student) Established reading group focused on issues of language evolution and emergence; participants include faculty and students from Psychology, Linguistics, and Philosophy.
 2011-2016 UConn Language Fest (Co-Organizer, Dr. Emily Myers, Speech, Language & Hearing) Organized a plenary session on campus (Oak Hall) featuring three speakers and two poster sessions with 45-64 posters presented by UConn faculty, graduate students, and affiliates to catalyze new collaborations in the study of language across disciplinary and departmental boundaries.
 Attendance 140.
 2011 New England Sign Language Data Blast (Co-Organizer, Dr. Diane Lillo-Martin) Co-organized this one-day regional workshop on sign language research designed to attract and inform hearing and Deaf scholars about the research conducted here at UConn, with an eye toward recruitment.
 2010-2011 Language Plasticity Reading Group (Co-Organizer, Dr. Emily Myers)